lmartel-school/cs244b-lab1/README.md

         }

-In the header for the server implementation we also created a simple constructor to initialize an open the database.
+In the header for the server implementation we also created a simple constructor to initialize and open the database.

 The XDRPP library takes care of all the other serialization and network setup.
 Our client library `libclient/client.cc` implements wrapper functions to